soapdog/firefoxos-quick-guide/basics.md

 On the other hand, packaged apps have all their content stored on the device - which means they are always available when the user is offline (and so avoid needing appcache).
 They also have the ability to access security-sensitive WebAPIs that are not available to hosted apps.
 Updating them can be a bit painful, because you need to upload any new version to the Firefox Marketplace - which means going through the a review process, which can take some time.

 When trying to choose which type of application to build, consider: if you require advanced WebAPIs, then you should use a packaged app.
 However, if your application works fine without needing to access any advanced system services or device capabilities beyond those already available in a web browser, then always choose a hosted app.
+It is ok to use packaged apps if you don't have a place to host it.

 Above I mentioned that appcache can be problematic (which is sometimes required for hosted apps).
 Don't worry too much as there are tools available to make appcache generation and deployment easier [^js-tools].